 - if: $CI_COMMIT_TAG =~ /^v[0-9]+/

-A Software Bill of Materials (SBOM) is an inventory of everything in your image.
-Trivy can generate one:
+A Software Bill of Materials is an inventory of everything in your image.
+Trivy generates one in a single command:

 trivy image --format spdx-json --output sbom.json $IMAGE_TAG